Table of Contents

 I will also add that these are OUR savings… they may not be the same for others but this previous trip was our first every onsite stay for the whole duration of our holiday.
 We have always been ones to say ‘we can’t afford to stay onsite’ but by doing these few calculations it showed how excellent value for money for US in comparison to our previous Orlando vacations.

-I plan to do another post like this but by comparing and using the other dining plans available staying in moderate and deluxe resorts too so be sure to subscribe if you want to see more.
-I also have all intentions of doing similar blog to show the best value for money airlines too which will probably be in the form of a vlog so if you haven’t already be sure to subscribe to my family youtube channel here.
+I plan to do another post like this but by comparing and using the other dining plans available staying in moderate and deluxe resorts too so be sure to drop me your email and subscribe if you want to see more.
+I also have all intentions of doing a similar blog post to show the best value for money airlines too which will probably be in the form of a vlog so if you haven’t already, be sure to subscribe to our YouTube channel here.